douglas-gibbons/visibility/README.md

 visibility
 ==========

 ##Background
 Software builds should be repeatable and transparent.
 Often [Continuous Delivery](http://en.wikipedia.org/wiki/Continuous_delivery) workflows are built on top of tools such as Jenkins, which are great at task management, but less so at providing an overall view of workflows.
-CI jobs may be are cleared away after a time, leaving the user clueless as to what version of code build what version of product.
+CI jobs may be cleared away after a time, leaving the user clueless as to what version of code build what version of product.

 ##So, What is Visibility?